romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can an organization owner view license usage statistics for their GitHub Enterprise Server?
+Q: How can an organization owner view license usage statistics for their GitHub Enterprise Server?
 <details><summary>Show the answer</summary><p>

 - **By navigating to the Site admin dashboard to view the license usage under Enterprise account settings**